numba/numba/docs/source/reference/pysupported.rst

 ----

 Creating and returning lists from JIT-compiled functions is supported, as well as all methods and operations.
+Lists must be strictly homogenous:
+Numba will reject any list containing objects of different types, even if the types are compatible (for example, ``[1, 2.5]`` is rejected as it contains a :class:`int` and a :class:`float`).

 .. note::
    When passing a list into a JIT-compiled function, any modifications